Brandon, Florida

 Brandon is an unincorporated community and census-designated place (CDP) in Hillsborough County, Florida, United States.
-The population was 114,626 at the 2020 census, up from 103,483 at the 2010 census.
-It is part of the Tampa–St. Petersburg–Clearwater Metropolitan Statistical Area.
+Its population was 114,626 at the 2020 census, up from 103,483 at the 2010 census.
+It is part of the Tampa–St. Petersburg–Clearwater metropolitan statistical area.

 History

 Founding

-On January 20, 1857, John Brandon arrived at Fort Brooke (now Tampa) from Mississippi with his first wife Martha, his seven sons, and their seven slaves.
-At first they moved to what is now the Seffner area.
-Then in August 1858, John Brandon purchased 40 acre in the New Hope area (now Brandon) and 160 acre later on and then named his land "Brandon".
-John and his second wife Victoria's house was located on what would become the corner of Knights Avenue and Victoria Street.
+On January 20, 1857, John Brandon arrived at Fort Brooke from Mississippi with his first wife Martha, his seven sons, and their seven slaves.
+At first, they moved to what is now the Seffner area.
+Then in August 1858, John Brandon purchased 40 acre in the New Hope area and 160 acre later on and then named his land "Brandon".
+John and his second wife Victoria's house was located on what became the corner of Knights Avenue and Victoria Street.
 Four years later, the New Hope Church was built on land donated by Brandon.
 Besides being the first church in the community, it also served as Brandon's first school.

-In 1890, the Florida Central and Peninsular Railroad came through the area, encouraging the people of New Hope to build a depot on Moon Avenue.
-Charles S. Noble, an engineer for the FC&P, was asked to plat approximately forty acres of land north of present-day State Road 60, south of Lake Meade, east of Kings Avenue, and west to Parsons Avenue.
+In 1890, the Florida Central and Peninsular Railroad (F&CP) came through the area, encouraging the people of New Hope to build a depot on Moon Avenue.
+Charles S. Noble, an engineer for the FC&P, was asked to plat about 40 acres of land north of present-day State Road 60, south of Lake Meade, east of Kings Avenue, and west to Parsons Avenue.
 Filed on April 24, 1890, the surveyor named the community in honor of John Brandon and Noble Street for himself.

 Stowers Funeral Home is a famous landmark in Brandon, in a building erected by John Brandon's son James.

 Early 20th century

 Since then, Brandon has grown in spurts, beginning with the first general store opened by Dan Galvin on the corner of Moon Avenue and Victoria Street.
-In 1905 a school was built on Parsons Avenue, and Victoria Brandon allowed new teachers to board with her.
+In 1905, a school was built on Parsons Avenue, and Victoria Brandon allowed new teachers to board with her.

-At the time, Valrico began to develop to the east as Victoria's son Lovic moved there and opened a general store.
+At the time, Valrico began to develop to the east, as Victoria's son Lovic moved there and opened a general store.
 Lovic and Victoria's other son, Mark, organized the Valrico Baptist Church in 1915, which later moved to Brandon and became the First Baptist Church in 1930.